Revised bounds on local cosmic strings from NANOGrav observations: Discussion

 In this work, we performed Bayesian inference analyses with NANOGrav 15yrs observational data to derive implications for local cosmic strings, taking into account the largest theoretical uncertainty, which is the lifetime of cosmic string loops.
 In contrast to the conventional NG description, field theoretic simulations in the AH model indicates that the primary decay channel of string loops is classical radiation of massive particle.
 Following the previous study~\cite{Hindmarsh:2022awe}, we therefore assume that a fraction $\fng$ of the AH string loops are NG-like and assume that the loop distribution inferred from NG simulations~\cite{Lorenz:2010sm,Blanco-Pillado:2013qja}.
 This parametrization, which takes into account the observation that not all the string loops radiate GWs in the AH model, leads to a SGWB which is a factor $\fng$ smaller than the NG prediction.
 Therefore, the observational GW data puts constraints on the combination of the string tension $G\mu$ and $\fng$, not on $G\mu$ alone.

-In quantifying the SGWB signal from long-lived AH string loops, here we took three established models for NG loop distribution~\cite{Lorenz:2010sm, Blanco-Pillado:2013qja, Auclair:2019zoz}.
+In quantifying the SGWB signal from long-lived AH string loops, here we took three representative models for NG loop distribution~\cite{Lorenz:2010sm, Blanco-Pillado:2013qja, Auclair:2019zoz}.
 These models are only approximations since there are no long-lived loops observed in simulations of networks the AH model.
-Therefore, the physical interpretation of $\fng$ as a fraction of long-lived loops depends on how close the model distribution is to the actual loop distribution.
-In this sense, further study of possible NG-like loop production is indispensable for the refinement of SGWB constraint on the AH model: the current status is only that $\fng \lesssim 0.1$.
+Therefore, the interpretation of $\fng$ as a fraction of long-lived loops and the constraints on $(G\mu, \fng)$ derived in the analyses physically make sense only if the model distribution is close to the actual loop distribution.
+In this sense, the adoption of the three models is a case-by-case examination of three distinct possibilities, each assuming that the real distribution of long-lived loops matches that of a particular NG model.
+Further study of possible NG-like loop production is indispensable for the refinement of SGWB constraint on the AH model: the current status is only that $\fng \lesssim 0.1$ and no information on ${\sf n}(l,t)$.